AnshulDhamot17/Containers/README.md

 ## Summary

 The container ecosystem makes it easier and faster for developers to create and share applications.
-It uses special packages that include everything an app needs to run, ensuring that it works the same way no matter where it's used—on a developer's computer, a server, or in the cloud.
+It uses special packages that include everything an app needs to run, ensuring that it works the same way no matter where it's used on a developer's computer, a server, or in the cloud.
 Because of this, developers can build reliable and efficient applications without as many problems.
 This approach helps them work more quickly, find and fix fewer bugs, and ultimately provide a better experience for users.